Ben Folds Five

-Ben Folds Five was an American alternative rock trio formed in 1993 in Chapel Hill, North Carolina.
-The group was composed of Ben Folds (lead vocals, piano), Robert Sledge (bass guitar, backing vocals) and Darren Jessee (drums, backing vocals).
+Ben Folds Five is an American alternative rock trio formed in 1993 in Chapel Hill, North Carolina.
+The group is composed of Ben Folds (lead vocals, piano), Robert Sledge (bass guitar, backing vocals) and Darren Jessee (drums, backing vocals).
 The group achieved success in the alternative, indie and pop music scenes.
 Their single "Brick" from the second album, Whatever and Ever Amen (1997), gained airplay on many mainstream radio stations.

 During their first seven years, the band released three studio records, a compilation of B-sides and outtakes, and eight singles.
 They also contributed to a number of soundtracks and compilations.
 Ben Folds Five disbanded in October 2000, but reunited in 2011, and released their fourth album, The Sound of the Life of the Mind, in 2012, before disbanding again in 2013.

+On July 7, 2026, they announced their plan to tour in support a 30th anniversary edition of their debut album.

 History

 1993–2000

 Ben Folds Five was formed in 1993 in Chapel Hill by Ben Folds.
 They were a trio in spite of their name, which was chosen for a joke, and because Folds thought it sounded better than Ben Folds Three.
 Folds once described their music as "punk rock for sissies," a reaction to the angst prevalent in '90s rock.

 Their first radio single was "Underground" from their self-titled debut album, released in 1995 on Caroline Records.
 The band's biggest success was the single "Brick" from their second album, Whatever and Ever Amen, released in 1997.
 It was followed by the more somber and jazz-based 1999 album, The Unauthorized Biography of Reinhold Messner.
 The group contributed an outtake from the Reinhold Messner sessions, titled "Leather Jacket", to the 1999 benefit album, No Boundaries: A Benefit for the Kosovar Refugees.

 The band's final released recording was a cover of Steely Dan's "Barrytown" for the Me, Myself & Irene soundtrack.
 The band had begun work on a fourth studio album, but following the worldwide tour in support of The Unauthorized Biography of Reinhold Messner, the band "amicably" broke up in October 2000.
 Tracks from the sessions later emerged in solo projects.